apache/shardingsphere/docs/document/content/user-manual/shardingsphere-proxy/logging/_index.en.md

 ## Procedure

-1. Obtain the binary release package of ShardingSphere-Proxy

-Obtain the binary release package of ShardingSphere-Proxy on the [download page](https://shardingsphere.apache.org/document/current/en/downloads/).

-2. Create file `conf/logback.xml`
+1. Create file `conf/logback.xml`

 Customize the logger level and pattern, etc. according to your needs.
 > It is recommended to make modifications based on the configuration example

-3. View logs
+2. View logs

 After ShardingSphere-Proxy starts, the log will be output to the `logs` directory, select the target log file to view.